parthaduttabzs/cs50_final_project/README.md

 - Hosting the apps on external servers
 #### _disclaimers:_
 - The product images and names have been taken from a existing ecommerce app called "BBDaily" in India
-- The product prices are randomly generated
+- The product prices and discounts are randomly generated